The Ultimate Guide to Order Management

 Fulfillment Execution

-Pick list generation converts order data into warehouse instructions (15-30 minutes).
+Pick list generation converts order data into warehouse instructions.
 Lists include product locations, quantities, and packing specifications.
-Batch picking groups multiple orders with overlapping products, reducing warehouse labor by 20-40% compared to order-by-order fulfillment.
+Batch picking groups multiple orders with overlapping products, cutting warehouse labor compared to order-by-order fulfillment.

-Packing procedures vary by product type and shipping method (2-24 hours total).
+Packing procedures vary by product type and shipping method.
 Fragile items need protective materials.
 Gift orders require custom packaging.
 Automated carrier selection chooses based on delivery speed, package dimensions, and negotiated rates.

 Tracking numbers generate automatically and customers receive shipment notifications.
-Status updates continue until delivery confirmation, with proactive communication reducing customer service inquiries by 30-40%.
+Status updates continue until delivery confirmation.
+Proactive communication is one of the most reliable ways to cut down on "where is my order" support tickets.

 Critical failure points: Pick list errors from outdated product locations, wrong packaging selection, and missing tracking updates.
 Use barcode scanning verification, automate packaging rules and carrier selection, and set up automated notifications at key milestones.